Eloy Jiménez Preview, Player Props: White Sox vs. Diamondbacks

 Diamondbacks Pitching Rankings

-- The Diamondbacks have the 20th-ranked team ERA across all league pitching staffs (4.56).
+- The Diamondbacks' 4.55 team ERA ranks 20th across all league pitching staffs.

-- The Diamondbacks rank 19th in baseball in home runs given up (192 total, 1.2 per game).
+- Diamondbacks pitchers combine to give up 193 total home runs at a clip of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.